+Slideout Touchpad

+(Located in cabinet above main

+entrance door or near systems monitor

+panel depending on model)

-Slideout Touchpad (Located near monitor panel) -Typical View
+-Typical View

 If an error is detected on your slide system, the LED light on the control panel will blink an error code.
 If an error code appears, see the manufacturer's user guide in your InfoCase to determine the problem.
 The error code must be cleared prior to operating the room.
 To clear the error, perform the following steps (one at a time) to reset the system: